mojofunk/alta-doc/LIBMOJO-TODO.md

 If when the last project is removed can App::quit be called in an idle callback.

-Move public headers into directory structure that mirrors what would be if the headers were installed.
+DONE - Move public headers into directory structure that mirrors what would be if the headers were installed.
 Instead of include <mojo/mojo.hpp> perhaps it should be include <mojo.hpp> and include <mojo/project.hpp> ertc